If you suspect there is mold in your rental home, learn what to look for and when your landlord might be liable.

-If you’re dealing with mold that you believe is not your fault, take lots of pictures and document everything including conversations with your Landlord.
+If you’re dealing with mold that you believe is not your fault, take lots of pictures and document everything including conversations with your landlord.
 If you have questions, call the Residential Tenancy Branch at 1-800-665-8779.

 Arbitrated Decisions Regarding Mold

-- Decision: Tenants looking for compensation regarding mold in the rental unit
+Case: Tenants looking for compensation regarding mold in the rental unit